GateNLP/gateplugin-Format_Twitter/upgrade-plan.md

 ## Parsing

 - each Tweet object, regardless of depth, is processed in the following way
+  - if it contains a `retweeted_status` this is processed recursively
+  - if it's not a retweet
     - if it contains a `full_text` element then this is turned into a `TweetSegment`
       - entities are pulled from the `entities` sibling element
     - if it contains a `extended_tweet` this is processed recursively
-  - if it contains a `retweeted_status` this is processed recursively
+    - if it contains none of the above but has a `text` element then it's an old style tweet so we use it's `text` and `entities` to create the `TweetSegement` annotation
     - if it contains a `quoted_status` this is processed recursively
-  - if it contains none of the above but has a `text` element then it's an old style tweet so we use it's `text` and `entities` to create the `TweetSegement` annotation

 ## Serialization